PrairieLearn/PrairieLearn/doc/assessment-design.md

 # Designing good assessments

 This page gives opinionated advice about good practices when designing assessments.
-This is from the viewpoint of undergraduate U.S. university courses.
+This is from the viewpoint of undergraduate U.S. university STEM courses.
+We do not expect anyone to exactly follow this advice, but we hope it is nonetheless useful.

 ## Formative and summative assessments